pion/turn/examples/README.md

 * -authSecret     : Shared secret for the Long Term Credential Mechanism

+#### perm-filter

+This example demonstrates the use of a permission handler in the PION TURN server.
+The example implements a filtering policy that lets clients to connect back to their own host or server-reflexive address but will drop everything else.
+This will let the client ping-test through but will block essentially all other peer connection attempts.

 ## turn-client
 The `turn-client` directory contains 2 examples that show common Pion TURN usages.
 All of these examples take the following arguments.